Enr1que319/Matplotlib-Challenge/README.md

 ## Data

 The information used is from the years 2016, 2017 and 2018 and is in a SQLite database and in .json format files, these can be found in the "Resources" folder, this was provided by Tecnológico de Monterrey.
-With this the analysis was performed as well as the REST API SQLite Database
+With this the analysis was performed as well as the REST API.

+## SQLite Database

 #### Mouse_metadata Table